saulpierotti/markdown_notebook/ADS.md

 ### B trees
 * B trees are similar to 2-3 trees but used for even larger amounts of data, when also the keys themselves are too many to be kept in memory
 * They are typically used to manage large sets of ordered keys
-* A variant of B trees, called B+-trees, are an exact generalization of 2-3 trees and they are used in many filesystems and relational databases
+* A variant of B trees, called B+ trees, are an exact generalization of 2-3 trees and they are used in many filesystems and relational databases
 * Differently from 2-3 trees, B trees store keys and also satellite data in the internal nodes
+	* B+ trees store satellite data only on the leaves
 * Each node in a B tree can have a large number of children
 	* They have a huge branching factor, they can have thousands of children per node
 	* Thanks to the high branching factor, B trees can index vast amounts of data on disk, thus reducing the number of I/O operations
 * B-trees are used for indexing large, slow storage disks
 * In general I cannot read a single byte from a disk, data is read in sectors
 	* Also SSDs have a minimal access unit, the block
+* A constant number of sectors is kept in memory at any given time for a B tree, regardless of its size
 * The grade $t \geq 2$ of a B tree is the minimum number of children that each node different from the root can have
 	* We select the grade so that each node can be as large as possible but fit in a single sector on the disk
 	* The grade is constant for the whole tree